staf3333/Modern-React-Bootcamp-Shabazz/readme.md

-# Learning React With Colt Steele!
+# Learning React With Colt Steele

 After taking my first [course with Colt Steele](https://www.udemy.com/course/the-web-developer-bootcamp/) on web development, I'm starting to feel pretty comfortable with HTML/CSS/Javascript as well as using Mongo (admittedly need to brush up on that), Node.js, and Express to build a full stack app (maybe I should ad a link to the YelpCamp project here).
 So, if I were to build a site using just those... that'd be a MEN stack?
 Something about that just doesn't seem right :pause_button:.
 I think what's more common is a MERN stack and I'm missing the R for React!

 To complete the loop I'll be taking [another Colt Steele Course](https://www.udemy.com/course/modern-react-bootcamp/) on React!
 This will be my first time learning a framework and I've heard React is a good place to start.
 Per the description, this course will use a variety of exercises, projects, and games to teach me how to use the React framework to build and maintain modular JavaScript code with ease!